GoogleCloudPlatform/apigee-samples/llm-routing/README.md

 The request payload must match to the provider's specification.

 `x-log-payload` is a header you can use for Apigee to log the calls to Cloud Logging.
+To log pass the header value as `true`

 Similarly, the response sent from the provider is returned as is and Apigee just forwards the response back to the calling client